j0shF85/jf-branch-protect/README.md

 # jf-branch-protect
-A GitHub App to apply master branch protection rule when repo is created
+A [GitHub App](https://developer.github.com/apps/about-apps/) to apply master branch protection rule when repo is created

+## Overview
+This GitHub App is developed in [Node.js](https://nodejs.org/en/) under framework [Probot](https://probot.github.io/)

+## Features
+Once installed in your [GitHub Organisation]
+* Apply branch protection rules to master branch when a new repository is created
+* An issue is created to list the rule details